-Since WordPress powers 33% of the web, it can come in many shapes, sizes and speeds, depending on how you use it.
+Since WordPress powers over 33% of the web, it can come in many shapes, sizes and speeds, depending on how you use it.
 Since search engines like Google, measure the speed of your website in it’s ranking algorithm, making sure your WordPress site loads quickly is important to your site’s SEO.
 It also ensures your site loads easily for your users and gives off a more credible vibe.

 We often hear criticism about WordPress that WordPress is slow.
 This is not true – it’s not WordPress that is slow, but rather how it’s built and being used.
 If you want to ensure your WordPress site – new or old – runs as fast as possible, follow these hot recommendations: